izidormaklary/portfolio/readme.md

 * description

 #### API:
-   * endpoints:
+   * endpoints from .../api:
       * .../project - browsable api, without admin account inaccessible, admin can add new objects to the database here
-      * .../projects - only GET requests, returns a json of all projects serialized data
+      * .../projects - only GET requests, returns a json of all projects (but limited fields) serialized data
       * .../tags - only GET requests, returns an array of all the tags in the database (once each)
       * .../projects/*tag_parameter* - only GET ... , filter objects that are tagged with the parameter, returns the object array.
       * .../project/*id_parameter* - only GET ... , get object with the id